 - Doctor and hospital scenes were at Haywood Regional Medical Center in Waynesville.

 - The Ebbing Bar is Black Mountain's Town Pump (135 Cherry St).

-Three Billboards Outside Ebbing, Missouri is about Mildred Hayes, a 50-year-old woman (Francis McDormand) whose daughter is murdered.
+Three Billboards Outside Ebbing, Missouri is about Mildred Hayes, a 50-year-old woman (Frances McDormand) whose daughter is murdered.
 She goes to war with the town police (Sheriff Woody Harrelson), because she thinks they are more interested in torturing black people than getting justice.
 She rents three billboards in the town to tell her story - hence the movie name.

 Welby’s sales office for billboards was on the second floor of 582 West Main (notice missing windows ready for filming).
 Asheville and the western North Carolina mountains have been the film locations for many movies.
 See our list of movie locations in Western North Carolina.

 For more: See many more photos and behind-the-scenes facts on the Jackson County Website.